seriserendipia/Airbnb_LA_Price_Prediction/README.md

 - The original price distribution was heavily skewed, with a long tail of high-priced listings.
 - Log transformation reduced skewness and improved the predictive power of the models.

-# Questions:
-1. When I applied log transformation to y, should I use y_logged to calculate RMSE and R2 or should I use the original y to calculate?
-2. Can I simply delete any rows that contains NaN if the model performs very bad with NaNs?
-And should this procedure happens before or after train/test set splitting